brknapp/Project_1/README.md

     ## # … with 20 more rows, and 11 more variables: Ratings.Value <chr>, Metascore <chr>, imdbRating <chr>, imdbVotes <chr>,
     ## #   imdbID <chr>, Type <chr>, DVD <chr>, BoxOffice <chr>, Production <chr>, Website <chr>, Response <chr>

-Now, what is you want to get all of the data for all of the Star Wars movies and all of the Indiana Jones movies.
+Now, what if you want to get all of the data for all of the Star Wars movies and all of the Indiana Jones movies.
 The function below can handle a list of several titles or one title.

-Test:

 ``` r
 library(tidyverse)